Alda’s Beautiful Sweater

 In smaller bowl, mix wet ingredients with whisk.
 Add to dry ingredients quickly and blend together just until all ingredients are moistened.
 Do not over-mix or your muffins will not rise well.

 Divide batter evenly into six muffin cups.
 They should be cupcake-sized, I use my 1/2c measuring cup to scoop and distribute the batter.
-If your muffin pan is for twelve cupcakes, place your batter along the edges of the pan and fill empty cups with a small amount of water to distribute heat properly.
+If your muffin pan is for twelve cupcakes, place your batter along the edges of the pan.

 When they come out of the oven, you can instantly turn the pan over onto a cooling rack and the muffins should drop out without prodding (don’t let them go on the floor, you would be sad to lose one).